railsuser2014/openobject-doc-book-en/source/technical_guide/hr_expense.rst

-:uom_id: UoM, many2one, readonly
+:uom_id: UoM, many2one

-:product_id: Product, many2one, readonly
+:product_id: Product, many2one